 Sam Jacob

-My research and academic interests span American literature and culture from the mid-nineteenth century to the early-twentieth century.
-I’m particularly interested in intersections between American and Russian literatures, spaces, and people, and usually engage these textual and geographic intersections through transnational, environmental, and archipelagic frameworks.
-My work on Russian American literary, cultural, and environmental exchange has appeared both at academic conferences and in peer-reviewed publications.
-These include an article published in The Explicator on the short fiction of Ralph Ellison as well as a forthcoming article titled “Rerouting Russian America: Decontinentalized Alaska, Archipelagic Poetics, and Speaking Glaciers,” provisionally accepted for publication in Interdisciplinary Studies in Literature and the Environment (ISLE).
+My research and academic interests span American literature and culture of the mid-nineteenth century to the early-twentieth century.
+I’m particularly interested in intersections between American and Russian literatures, spaces, and people, and I usually engage these literary and geographic intersections through transnational, eco-materialist, and archipelagic frameworks.
+My work on Russian American literary, cultural, and environmental exchange has appeared both at academic conferences and in peer-reviewed publications, including most recently an article titled “Rerouting Russian America: Decontinentalized Alaska, Archipelagic Poetics, and Speaking Glaciers" published in Interdisciplinary Studies in Literature and the Environment (ISLE).